Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 To use an anonymous authentication, no arguments are required.
 To use either unauthenticated authentication or name/password authentication, `name` and `password` fields can be passed.

+It returns a promise that resolves into a value of `BindResponse` type.
+It has all usual components of LDAP Result: `result-code`, `matched-DN`, `error-message` attributes and an additional attribute `server-sasl-creds`.

+This method accepts controls (see Controls section below).

 ```perl6
 # anonymous authentication -> name and password are empty